peterkhe1999/CheatSheet/OSCP/README.md

 ```

 ## Metasploit Payload

 A **non-staged** payload is sent in its entirety along with the exploit. => the payload contains the exploit and full shellcode for a selected task.
 In general, these "all-in-one" payloads are more stable.
 The downside is that the size of these payloads will be bigger than other types.

 A **staged** payload is usually sent in 2 parts.
 The first part contains a small primary payload that causes the victim machine to connect back to the attacker, transfer a larger secondary payload containing the rest of the shellcode, and then execute it.

-Situations in which we would prefer to use a staged payload instead of non-staged:
+Situations in which we would prefer to use a staged payload:
 - If there are space-limitations in an exploit, a staged payload might be a better choice as it is typically smaller.
 - antivirus software can detect shellcode in an exploit.
 By replacing the full code with a first stage, which loads the second and malicious part of the shellcode, the remaining payload is retrieved and injected directly into the victim machine's memory.
 This may prevent detection and can increase our chances of success.

 Metasploit contains the **Meterpreter** payload, which is a multi-function payload that can be dynamically extended at run-time.
 The payload resides entirely in memory on the target and its communication is encrypted by default.
 Meterpreter offers capabilities that are especially useful in the **post-exploitation** phase and exists for various operating systems such as Windows, Linux, macOS, Android, ...

-Commands with "l" as prefix operate on the local system; in our case our Kali VM.
+Commands with "l" as prefix operate on the local system, i.e., our Kali VM.

 If our target runs the Windows OS, we need to **escape the backslashes** in the destination path with backslashes like "\\".